iftechfoundation/twine-specs/twine-2-htmloutput-spec.md

 ## Story Stylesheet

 Any CSS rules saved from the Story Stylesheet window from the Story menu in Twine 2 are kept within a single `<style>` element with its `type` attribute set to `text/twine-css`.
-Optionally, the `id` attribute can be set to the value `twine-user-stylesheet` to help identify the element.
+Historically, the `id` attribute was set to the value `twine-user-stylesheet` and the `role` attribute set to the value `stylesheet` to help identify the element.

 Any CSS rules found within the element will applied to the document upon story start.